bitcoin-dot-org/Bitcoin.org/_includes/guide_p2p_network.md

 {% autocrossref %}

 Connecting to a peer is done by sending a `version` message, which contains your version number, block, and current time to the remote node.
-Once the message is received by the remote node, it must respond with a `verack` message, which may be followed by its own `version` message if the node desires to peer.
+The remote node responds with its own `version` message.
+Then both nodes send a `verack` message to the other node to indicate the connection has been established.

 Once connected, the client can send to the remote node `getaddr` and `addr` messages to gather additional peers.